matthras/tsp-art-python/README.md

 Open `draw-tsp-path.py` in your editor, and change the variables as follows:

-* `STIPPLED_IMAGE` should be the stippled image you obtained for Step 2: `images/figure-1024-stipple.png`
+* `ORIGINAL_IMAGE` should be the stippled image you obtained for Step 2: `images/figure-1024-stipple.png`
 * `IMAGE_TSP` should refer to the stipple `.tsp` file that is generated after Step 2: `images/figure-1024-stipple.tsp`

 Run the file, wait for Python to do its job and when it's done, the final image will be generated as `images/figure-1024-tsp.png`.